Dre Campbell Farm

 Watering Needs

-Container planting needs particular care in watering.
-The plant roots can dry out quickly.
-Therefore, once or twice a day watering is wise for outdoor containers.
-Moreover, some plants like tomatoes are particularly thirsty.
+Container planting requires particular care in watering.
+The plant roots can dry out quickly, so once or twice a day watering is wise for outdoor containers.
+Moreover, some plants, like tomatoes, are particularly thirsty.

 Another good idea is to double up the containers.
-Put one inside the other and fill the space with sphagnum moss which can be watered as well.
+Put one inside the other and fill the space with sphagnum moss.
 Self-watering containers are also well worth considering.

-Plants can suffer from overwatering too.
+Plants can also suffer from overwatering.
 Therefore, the right drainage and potting soil are as important as the container material.
 Pots should have big enough holes in the bottom to release excess water.

 Fertilizer Requirements

-Most commercial brands of garden products will have a range of fertilizers, especially for containers.
-A liquid fish and seaweed emulsion can boost poor-quality soil when applied fortnightly.
+Many garden centers sell a range of fertilizers, especially for containers.
+A liquid fish and seaweed emulsion applied fortnightly can boost poor-quality soil.

 Molasses and liquid kelp are other fertilizer options for your potted vegetable garden.